 Enameled Wood Toilet Seats – Pros and Cons

-One of the biggest advantages you will get with a wooden seat is its classy natural look and luxury feel.
+One of the biggest advantages you will get with a wooden seat is its classy natural look and luxurious feel.

 Another benefit you get with a wooden toilet seat is its capability to insulate.

-Especially for homeowners who live at places below freezing point, wood can offer much more warmth and comfort than plastic.
+Especially for homeowners who live in places below freezing point, wood can offer much more warmth and comfort than plastic.

 The only drawback of selecting wood toilet seats is their low durability.